 Every February, people across Canada participate in Black History Month events and festivities that honour the legacy of Black people in Canada and their communities.

-No matter where you live, we invite all Canadians to learn more about these communities, and how they continue to help shape Canadian history.
+No matter where you live, we invite all Canadians to learn more about Black Canadian communities, and how they continue to help shape Canada.

 About Black History Month